What is Green Impact?

 Next, all you need to do is register on the Green Impact workbook and you’re ready to start making changes within your department.

-If you need extra help along the way, students trained as Green Impact Project Assistants are there to help teams complete their workbooks.
+If you need extra help along the way, students trained as Green Impact Project Assistants (GIPAS) are there to help teams complete their workbooks.